Humber Transforming Care Partnership

 - NHS England (North); and

 Our local plan is called Transforming Care for People with Learning Disabilities.
 We have also produced an Easy Read version Transforming Care Partnership Easy read version.
-In August 2016, further information was published about how we are progressing against the report.
-You can read that information here.
+Further information was published about progress during our first year which you can read about here.

 2019 Carers Survey